shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 Usually, the PySide windows will not have a natural parent in the widget hierarchy and this needs to be explicitly called out.
 The window parenting is important in order to provide a consistent experience and without it implemented, Toolkit app windows may appear behind the main window, which can be quite confusing.

+## Startup Behavior
+The engine is also responsible for handling how the software is launched and it's own integration is started.
+This logic will be called when the `tk-multi-launchapp` tries to launch the software with your engine.
+You can read more about how this is setup in the [core documentaiton](https://developer.shotgunsoftware.com/tk-core/initializing.html?highlight=create_engine_launcher#launching-software).

 ## Host application wish list
 The following host application traits can be taken advantage of by Toolkit Engines.